0111b/Conf/README.md

 ### Data representation
 All values are stored as `Key`-`String` pairs.
 There are convenience methods to use `LosslessStringConvertible`.

 The `Key`  represents the value position in the provided source.

 For basic key-value formats it is just a string.

-For nested types it is the array of strings.
-Arrays values are mapped as multiple values:
+For nested types key is the array of strings.

+Arrays are mapped as multiple key-value pairs:

 ```
 Key<arrayName, 0> = <first element>
 Key<arrayName, 1> = <second element>